MEDIA76/arcane/README.md

 # Arcane Cast

 Arcane is unconventional, but beautifully intuitive.
-Arcane aims to make simple website developing and prototyping even faster by automating the features you want while making it easier to manage the ones you need.
+Arcane Cast aims to make simple website developing and prototyping even faster by automating the features you want while making it easier to manage the ones you need.

 ### Structure